-The Moderna vaccine may have a higher risk of these events than the Pfizer-BioNTech vaccine, especially for those age 12 to 29 years getting their primary series.
+The Moderna vaccine has a higher risk of these events than the Pfizer-BioNTech vaccine, especially for those age 12 to 29 years getting their primary series.
 Because the Moderna vaccine was only recently approved for use in 12 to 17 year olds, there is more to learn about these risks for this age group after getting the Moderna vaccine.

-It is best for those age 12 to 29 years to get the Pfizer-BioNTech vaccine for their primary series.
+It is best for those age 12 to 29 years to get the Pfizer-BioNTech vaccine.
 It has a lower risk of myocarditis and pericarditis in that age group.